City Crews Responding to Water Main Break in Piedmont Neighborhood - Fox21Online

 City Crews Responding to Water Main Break in Piedmont Neighborhood

-DULUTH, Minn. – Duluth Utility Operations crews are responding to a water main break in the Piedmont neighborhood Monday morning.
+DULUTH, Minn. – Duluth Utility Operations crews are responding to a water main break located in the Piedmont neighborhood.

-The break was reported around 9:13 a.m. and is located at 2511 Morris Thomas Road.
+The break was reported just before 7:00 a.m.
+Tuesday at 3217 Celia Street.

-Water has been shut off to nine houses and a church in that area.

-It is not known at this time how long it will take to fix the break.
+It is not known at this time how long it will take to fix the break, but crews are working to repair the break and restore water service as quickly as possible.

 Crews are asking drivers to be conscious of workers and to avoid the work zone if possible.